-On 24 February 2022, the Russian invasion of Ukraine caused a radical change in the geopolitical situation of the entire region in which the Company is located.
-Company does not conduct any significant business operations in Russia, Belarus or in Ukraine, nor does it hold any cash in Russian banks.
+The Russian invasion of Ukraine in 2022 and ongoing war caused a radical change in the geopolitical situation of the entire region in which the Company is located.
+Company does not conduct though any significant business operations in Russia, Belarus or in Ukraine, nor does it hold any cash in Russian banks.

 The war in Ukraine had no direct impact on these financial statements.
-At the time of publication of these financial statements, the Company has not observed any significant impact of the current economic and political situation in Ukraine or the sanctions imposed on Russia on the Company's operations.
-At the publication date, the situation is dynamic and therefore it is difficult to determine the long-term economic effects of the war in Ukraine and their impact on the overall macroeconomic situation, which indirectly affects the Company's financial results.
+At the time of publication of these financial statements, the Company has not observed any significant impact of the current economic and political situation in Ukraine or the sanctions imposed on Russia on the Group's operations.